-In addition to core courses in policy analysis and research methods, economics, public policy and sociology, students in the interdisciplinary Public Policy Program complete courses in a particular policy or disciplinary concentration.
+In addition to core courses in policy analysis and research methods, economics, public policy and sociology, students in the interdisciplinary Public Policy Program complete courses in a particular concentration or track.

-Students may select from five policy tracks: educational policy, evaluation and analytical methods, health policy, public management, and urban policy; or two disciplinary concentrations: economics, and policy history (Ph.D. only).
+Students may select from five policy tracks: education policy, evaluation and analytical methods, health policy, public management, and urban policy; or two disciplinary concentrations: economics, and policy history (Ph.D. only).

-Policy History involves interdisciplinary analysis of policy development and implementation.
-Grounded in historical research, the history of public policy includes a variety of social science analytical methodologies.
-Topics areas cover any aspect of the history of public policy, such as legislation, public health, social welfare, and science and technology.
-Policy history provides an avenue for studying the hows and whys in public policy shifts over time, and explores paths to comparative analysis for informing current debates.
+What policies influenced history, and how?
+The policy history track seeks to provide answers to this question, using interdisciplinary analysis of policy development and implementation.
+The policy history track includes a variety of social science analytical methodologies that are grounded in historical research.
+Courses examine the history of public policy through legislation, economics, civil rights, and science and technology.
+Policy history provides an avenue for understanding public policy shifts over time, and explores paths to comparative analysis for informing current debates.
 Dr. Marjoleine Kars is the track advisor.